Censorship of school curricula in the United States: 21st century

 Governor of Virginia Glenn Youngkin made education a core part of his political platform while running for the office in 2021, including an explicit call to "ban" critical race theory from Virginia schools "on day one."
-Upon his election to the office in November 2021, Youngkin reiterated that point, and upon his inauguration to the office on January 15, 2022, he signed his first executive order banning critical race theory in Virginia schools.
+Upon his election in November 2021, Youngkin reiterated that point, and upon his inauguration to the office on January 15, 2022, he signed his first executive order banning critical race theory in Virginia schools.
 Governor Youngkin later established an email "tip line" where parents, teachers, and students can report violations of the order.
 The tip line was quietly shut down in September 2022 after receiving very little volume.

-Other state-level actions

-Other state government officials and State Boards of Education (SBOE) also adopted similar measures in 2021.
+Other state government officials and State Boards of Education (SBOE) adopted similar measures in 2021.
 Montana Attorney General Austin Knudsen prohibited teachers from asking students to "reflect on privilege".
 Utah's SBOE, at the request of the state legislature, restricted the teaching of racism and sexism.
 Alabama's SBOE banned the teaching of concepts that impute fault, blame, a tendency to oppress others, or the need to feel guilt or anguish to persons solely because of their race or sex.”
 Georgia's SBOE banned teaching that "indoctrinates" students.
 Florida's SBOE prohibited teaching about critical race theory or the 1619 Project.